-However, that doesn't mean that you shouldn't pay up; instead think of the ticket as an invoice for services you've used but not yet paid for.
+However, that does not mean that you should not pay up; instead think of the ticket as an invoice for services you have used but not yet paid for.

-Before you decide whether or not to pay the parking ticket you need to consider whether it's justified.
+Before you decide whether or not to pay the parking ticket you need to consider whether it is justified.

 Did you park on the company's land and did you break the advertised parking conditions?
 For instance staying longer than you should have.

-If you are at fault you need to decide if the amount you're being asked to pay is justified.
+If you are at fault you need to decide if the amount you are being asked to pay is justified.

 However, some private companies will issue tickets demanding £100+, well over the amount of money you would have paid to park upfront.
 If this is the case you may feel justified in fighting the ticket and refusing to pay up.

-If you feel that the ticket isn't justified or is unfair you have two options:
+If you feel that the ticket is not justified or is unfair you have two options: